AASJournals/Tutorials/Repositories/UsingRepositories.md

 - Reduced observational data, e.g., FITS images;
 - Large computational or visualization datasets.

-Individual repositories offer better search, discovery, and access mechanisms for these types of data products than the extant practice of burying them in supplementary materials.
+Individual repositories offer better search, discovery, and access mechanisms for these types of data products than the extant practice of burying them in an article's supplementary materials.
 Over the past few years a number of open repositories affiliated with long lived institutions have come into existence, accepting a wide array of materials with larger storage sizes than currently allowed by the Journals.
+We now recommend authors use these services for their related content.

-The following types of materials are considered central to the final article and should continue to be submitted with the manuscript:
+The following types of data materials are considered central to the final article and should continue to be submitted with the manuscript:
 - Tables of results, e.g., catalogs;
 - Movies, audio recordings, or other animations;
 - Compendium or atlas of web based (8 bit) images, e.g., "Figure Sets";